-As explained in the description of the LINCS approach, it is not possible to collect all types of data for all perturbations and cell lines; instead we follow an adaptive data collection strategy in which exploratory studies are used to focus subsequent experiments on areas of of cell-perturbation-measurement in space in which we believe that informative signatures can be identified.
+As explained in the description of the LINCS approach, it is not possible to collect all types of data for all perturbations and cell lines; instead we follow an adaptive data collection strategy in which exploratory studies are used to focus subsequent experiments on areas of the cell-perturbation-measurement space in which we believe informative signatures can be identified.

 1. KINOME scan and KiNativ Assays measure interactions of kinase inhibitors with kinases